Universal properties of single particle excitations across the many-body localization transition: I. Introduction

-With this motivation, in this work we investigate the single-particle excitations obtained via infinite temperature single-particle Green's function in real space across the MBL transition.
-Green's functions in the Fock space have been studied in the context of MBL~\cite{Logan_G1,Logan_G2,Logan_scaling}, however single-particle Green's functions in real space have attracted attention in the analysis of the MBL phase only recently \cite{Atanu,Sumilan}.
-We concentrate on the single particle Green's functions in real space in this study, which have been widely utilised to analyse Anderson localization in non-interacting models~\cite{AL_book}.
-We analyse the finite size scaling of the corresponding local density of states (LDOS) and the scattering rates and demonstrate that the ratio of the typical to average value of the local density of states as well as the scattering rates both adhere to the single parameter scaling $X[L,W] \sim \bar{X}((W-W_C)L^{1/\nu})$ with the critical exponent satisfying the CCFS inequality for a finite value of $W_c$.
+With this motivation, in this work we investigate single-particle excitations obtained via single-particle Green's functions in real space calculated in highly excited many-body eigen-states across the MBL transition.
+Green's functions in real space have been widely utilised to analyse Anderson localization in non-interacting models~\cite{AL_book} but single particle Green's functions have only recently received attention in the analysis of the MBL phase~\cite{Atanu}.
+We analyse the finite size scaling of the local density of states (LDOS) and the scattering rates.
+We demonstrate that the ratio of the typical to average value of the local density of states as well as the scattering rates both indeed adhere to the single parameter scaling $X[L,W] \sim \bar{X}((W-W_C)L^{1/\nu})$ with the critical exponent satisfying the CCFS inequality for a finite value of $W_c$.
 Notably, we observe a good quality scaling collapse with $\nu \ge 2/d$ for the ratio of the typical to average value of the LDOS as well as the scattering rates not only for the system with nearest neighbour interactions but also for a whole class of one dimensional models with power-law interactions of different ranges and nearest neighbour hopping.
-The transition occurs nearly at the same value of the critical disorder $W_c$ for all ranges of interactions studied.
+Though generally a power-law diverging correlation length at the transition point is associated with a continuous transition, for a dynamical transition like the MBL transition this may not always be true~\cite{Roeck}.
+But the physical quantities that we explore in this work, namely, single-particle local density of states and their scattering rates, seem to decay continuously at the MBL transition and also satisfy the CCFS criterion.
+Therefore, we will associate the term continuous transition with the CCFS criterion in this work which is also consistent with the nomenclature in some of the earlier renormalization group studies on MBL~\cite{RG_Ehud,RG_Potter,RG_zhang,RG_Dumit,RG_Yao}, numerical works on MBL transition~\cite{Bardarson,Luitz,khemani,Piotr} as well as with the original CCFS paper.
 Finite size scaling of eigenlevel spacing ratio, on the other hand, does not satisfy the CCFS bound of the critical exponent which is consistent with earlier studies~\cite{Bardarson,Luitz,khemani,Piotr}.

+The rest of the paper is organised as follows.
+In section (II) we describe the class of models investigated in this work and the method used to analyse the MBL transition.
+In section (III) we present the results of our numerical analysis and the details of the finite-size scaling.
+Finally we conclude with discussion on open questions and subtle issues in section (IV).